ahoymrag/ahoymrag.github.io/README.md

 # And now

 And now I'm in the Havens of CT - but I might trek elsewhere - or stay here for life and make a little indie mischef - who knows - the Lord does.

+# For work

+For work - for a while - I would take any work - being fascianted by work itself.